Cayla George: Early life

-Francis started out playing netball, but ultimately chose basketball because she preferred the contact aspect of the sport.
+George started out playing netball, but ultimately chose basketball because she preferred the contact aspect of the sport.

 Playing career

-Francis played in the Central Australian Basketball League for the Eastern Mavericks.
+George played in the Central Australian Basketball League for the Eastern Mavericks.
 She was with the team for the 2007 season and went on to help her team win their first league championship in 2008.
 She was named the league's best and fairest, winning the Halls Medal.
 She was also named the league's player of the year in 2008.
 She averaged 22.4 points per game in 2008.
 She led the league that season in offensive rebounding with 4.8 per game.
 She also led the league in defensive rebounds per game with 14.2.
 She led in the rebounding category with 18.9 per game.

-In 2009, Francis played for the Ballarat Lady Miners in the SEABL.
+In 2009, George played for the Ballarat Lady Miners in the SEABL.
 In 2010, she played for the Sandringham Sabres in the SEABL.
 In 2011, she played in the Queensland Basketball League for the Cairns Dolphins.
 Her play with the team drew the attention the national selectors.
 In the 2011 season, she was the player of the round in two separate weeks.
 The first time was in round two.
 The second time was in round four.
 She was named a third time in round nine.
 In an April 2011 game in the SEABL, she scored 26 points and had 16 rebounds.

-Francis earned a silver medal with South Australia Metro at the 2005 U18 National Junior Championships.
+George earned a silver medal with South Australia Metro at the 2005 U18 National Junior Championships.
 She participated in the U16 National Junior Championships in 2005, playing for South Australia Country.
 In 2006, she participated in the U18 National Junior Championships for South Australia Country.
 In 2006, she was named the South Australian Under 21 Player of the Year.
 She has won the R.E.
 Staunton award winner for Female MVP at U20 National Championships in 2008.In 2019 she join the new Hobart women's team the Hobart Huskies for the first three game of the NBL1 season.